-Before you create a single video, it’s important to have a plan for how you’re going to drive views and what the objective of your video is.
+Before you create a single video, it’s essential to have a plan for how you will drive views and your video’s objective.

 Below, we’ve included 4 primary methods of distribution you should consider for the doctor videos you create.

-It’s important to make sure the video content you create is tailored to the page you add it to.
-For example, an educational video about a particular condition should be added to the specific page on your site for that condition.
-Most physicians should have a plan in place to create videos for all of the conditions and treatments they offer.
+It’s essential to make sure the video content you create is tailored to the page you add it to.
+For example, You should add an educational video about a particular condition to the specific page on your site for that condition.
+In addition, most physicians should have a plan to create videos for all of the conditions and treatments they offer.

-Video can have a big impact on the free, organic search traffic you receive.
+Video can significantly impact the free, organic search traffic you receive.
 One of the biggest reasons this happens is due to something called “dwell time.”
 It means how long a visitor stays engaged on your site and is one signal that search engines use to determine rankings.
-We saw an increase in dwell time of 26% for a client we created and added video to the site.
+For example, we saw an increase in dwell time of 26% for a client we created and added video to the site.
 This translated into an increase in search engine visibility for those pages.

-Many practices often overlook the importance of their listings, including both Google My Business and healthcare directories like Healthgrades and Vitals.
-In many cases, medical practices will see the highest number of leads coming from these channels.
+Many practices often overlook the importance of their listings, including both Google Business Profiles and healthcare directories like Healthgrades and Vitals.
+As a result, medical practices will see the highest number of leads coming from these channels in many cases.

-We recommend distributing video to these listings to separate them from competitors.
+We recommend distributing videos to these listings to separate them from competitors.

 One of the easiest ways to distribute the video you create is through social media platforms like Facebook and Youtube.
-However, it’s important to understand that when you post “organically” (without paid ad spending) your reach will be limited and will not be targeted towards only those you want to reach.
-You should not expect your video to go “viral”, which is why we also recommend allocating a paid advertising budget for the video you create.
+However, it’s essential to understand that when you post “organically” (without paid ad spending), your reach will be limited and will not be targeted towards only those you want to reach.
+Therefore, you should not expect your video to go “viral.”
+Hence, we also recommend allocating a paid advertising budget for the video you create.

-The best way to drive views of your video content that are targeted towards your ideal potential patient is through paid advertising.
+The best way to drive views of your video content targeted toward your ideal potential patient is through paid advertising.
 We recommend social media advertising on Facebook and Youtube – they’re two of the most effective ways to drive new patients to your practice.